gvp-study/FCND-Backyard-Flyer/Docs/backyard_flyer.md

                     if np.linalg.norm(self.local_velocity[0:2]) < 1.0:
                         self.landing_transition()

+    # The velocity callback.
     def velocity_callback(self):
+        # LANDING only if the drone is near home.
         if self.flight_state == States.LANDING:
             if self.global_position[2] - self.global_home[2] < 0.1:
                 if abs(self.local_position[2]) < 0.01:
                     self.disarming_transition()

+    # The state callback.
     def state_callback(self):
         if self.in_mission:
             if self.flight_state == States.MANUAL: